mcgonagle/mcgonagle/README.md

 - Friendly - Thomas was voted "friendliest" throughout junior and high school.
 - Courteous - Thomas strives to be as polite as possible.
 - Kind - Thomas considers kindness to be a virtue and strives to be as kind as possible.
-- Obedient
+- Obedient - Thomas is conscientious about following policies he regularly interacts with, e.g. rules around sox compliance.
-- Cheerful - Thomas Strives to be a cheerful individual.
+- Cheerful - Thomas strives to be a cheerful individual.
-- Thrifty
+- Thrifty - Thomas sees efficency of code and solutions as an aspect of thrift, and excels in this area of design and practice.
-- Brave
+- Brave - Thomas is not afraid to speak up and share an opinion in a group or individual setting.
-- Clean
+- Clean - Thomas applies this aspect of the Scout Law to his code, keeping functions independent and comments well organized.
 - Reverent - Thomas' favorite prayer is Joshua 1:9 - "*Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go*".
 Thomas' patron saint is Joseph of Cupertino - The patron saint of flyers and air travellers.